luslab/oz-bulk-rnaseq/README.md

 - Alternatively use awk to focus on column 6 (CIGAR string) and select the header `$1 ~ /^@/` and the 6th column with any number of digits followed by M followed by digits then N then digits the M: `awk '$1 ~ /^@/ || $6 ~ /[0-9]+M[0-9]+N[0-9]+M/ {print $0}' FILENAME.sam > intron-spanning_reads.sam`

 ## Quality control of Aligned Reads
-Analyses now switch from command line to R studi.
+Analyses now switch from command line to R studio.

 After aligning and before performing downstream analyses check for:
 1. Excessive amounts of reads not aligned